blockdiag/blockdiag-contrib/math/docs/index.rst

      A -> B;
    }

-`blockdiagcontrib-math` searchs stylefile from same directory from source file.
+`blockdiagcontrib-math` searchs stylefile from directory of source file.

 change formula envrionment
 ===========================